 The course is compulsory for students in MA African Studies and open to second-year students in ResMA African Studies.
 Others after consultations with the instructors.

-Interactive communication skills and employability: a block of interactive training workshops, including “Pitch your research project”, “Networking”, and “Imaging your future work”.
+Interactive communication skills and employability: a block of two interactive training workshops, including “Pitch your research project” and “Policy brief writing”.
 These workshops are practical (learning-by-doing) and closely linked to students’ experiences.
-The workshops aim to increase students’ employability and will help students to get a clearer picture of their research findings and to pass their message.
-It should be noted that a training in ‘Moderating discussions and Q&A’ has already been provided at the start of block 1, enabling students to practice these skills throughout their studies.
+The workshops aim to increase students’ employability and will help students to get a clearer picture of their research findings and to pass their message to a targeted audience.
+It should be noted that another workshop in ‘Moderating discussions and Q&A’ has already been provided at the start of the first semester enabling students to practice these skills throughout their studies.

 By the end of the course, students:

-· Have developed specific communication skills that help to increase their employability, including pitching and networking;
+Have developed specific communication skills that help to increase their employability, including pitching their research project and writing a policy brief;

 Mode of instruction